 Should the weather be perfect we may continue to climb from Bertone to the ridgeline of Mont de la Saxe and to the Col Sapin and the Pas Entre Deux Sauts, before hiking down the remote and untouched Vallon Malatra to the rifugio.

 The third option includes a short transfer up the Italian Val Ferret where we being our hike.
 This very pleasant trail is a great hiking option and has amazing views of the Mont Blanc Massif and the valley.

 Rifugio Bonatti has a commanding view of the entire Italian Val Ferret and beyond.
 The mountain views are probably some of the best from any refuge anywhere.
 This is a comfortable refuge.
 Dinner and breakfast included.

-Day 10: Champex to Argentiere, France: Departing the hotel in Champex at about 8:00 we start the day with a short private van transfer (45 minutes) to the outskirts of the tiny hamlet of Trient, from where be being our hike to Argentiere.
-We will climb steadily to the French Swiss border at the Col de Balme (7,230).
+Day 10: Champex to Argentiere, France: Departing the hotel in Champex at about 8:00 am, we start the day with a short private van transfer to the outskirts of the tiny hamlet of Trient, from where we being our hike to Argentiere.
+We will climb steadily to the French-Swiss border at the Col de Balme (7,230′).
 Crossing into France at the pass, once again the spectacular sight of the Chamonix valley and the Mont Blanc Range, with its dramatic peaks and glaciers, will be breathtaking.
 We end our day at the small village of Argentiere.
-Overnight in small, simple hotel with private baths.
+Overnight in a small, simple hotel with private baths.
 Dinner and breakfast included.